MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

 - The `Breadcrumb_added` message can contain a list of accounts affected by the block.
 Specifically, the list contains a list of `int`, `Account.t` pairs (or perhaps a record with two fields), where the integer is the ledger index, and the account is its ledger state when the block is created.
-From this list, we can populate the new `accounts` table, and for new accounts, the `public_keys` table.
+From this list, we can populate the new `accounts_accessed` table, and for new accounts, the `public_keys` table.
 The account information is available in the function `Archive_lib.Diff.Builder.breadcrumb_added`.
 The staged ledger is contained in the breadcrumb argument, and the block contains transactions, so the accounts affected by the block can be queried from the staged ledger.

 Types to modify: